data-umbrella/resources/gsoc/gsoc_du_2023.md

     - Git basics
     - Basic HTML / CSS

+Note: prospective interns can have acquired skills via a computer science degree, a bootcamp program, or coding classes.

 ### Pre-work
 - Set up your [working environment](https://github.com/data-umbrella/event-board-web/blob/main/CONTRIBUTING.md)
 - Submit at least one pull request to one of these repo's: